FRIDAY, October 10

 OPTIONAL Youth Leader Meeting in Ballroom C

-Session 4: “Of all nations.”
+Session 4:

-Sunday Morning.
-10 AM
+Sunday Morning, 10 AM

-• Worship: Jonathan Traylor
+• Worship: Alexander Pappas

-• Speaker: Bishop Cynthia Moore-Koikoi.
+• Speaker: Bishop Cynthia Moore-Koikoi

 VENUE INFO